Limitations for homeowners

 Under the supervision of the registered master plumber, the firm may employ other licensed master plumbers or journeyman plumbers to perform general plumbing services.
 These individuals must be further certified to provide cross connection-related services such as testing and repairing/rebuilding “testable” backflow assemblies.

-The following link is a list of licensed plumbing firms who have declared they provide this specialty line of services.
+The following link is a list of certified firms who have declared they provide this specialty line of services.
 WSSC Water has validated their licensing credentials, but does not endorse these firms; you are free to choose any licensed firm.

-The following link is a list of approved cross-connection training instructors who are trained and certified to provide training to the plumbing service providers.
+The following link is a list of certified instructors who are trained and certified to provide training to the plumbing service providers.
 Existing Master Plumbers and Journeyman Plumbers or candidates seeking either of these two licenses must obtain their training and certification from an approved trainer.

 WSSC Water’s automated backflow tracking system does not permit for any grace period; you must be current with your certification and registered with the WSSC Water licensing department in order to submit test reports.
 For those who have taken a hiatus from providing services and have allowed their certification to lapse, recertification must be obtained within 12 months of expiration, or you will have to complete the full 32-hour course, in order to re-register.